microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ```

-Support for the Linear Algebra: Matrix Vector feature is queried through
+Support for the Linear Algebra Matrix Vector feature is queried through
 `LinearAlgebraMatrixVectorTier`.
 User can also query properties supported for each
 intrinsic in `D3D12_FEATURE_DATA_LINEAR_ALGEBRA_MATRIX_VECTOR`.
 If pProperties is NULL
 for any intrinsic, the count of available properties will be returned in